chrokh/toow-old/_sources/chapters/subtype-polymorphism.md

 | Base type | Derived type |
 ```

+%``{warning}
+%It is common to use the terms "parent" and "child" when discussing subtyping.
+However, the relationship between a parent type and a child type bears little resemblance to the biological relationship between parent and child.
+%``

 ### Notation

 So how do we declare one type a subtype of another type?